drawrowfly/tiktok-scraper/README.md

 -   Download **unlimited** post metadata from the User, Hashtag, Trends, or Music-Id pages
 -   Save post metadata to the JSON/CSV files
 -   Download media **with and without the watermark** and save to the ZIP file
+-   Download single video without the watermark from the CLI
 -   Sign URL to make custom request to the TIkTok API
--   Extract metadata from the User, Hashtag and Sginel Video pages
+-   Extract metadata from the User, Hashtag and Single Video pages
 -   **Save previous progress and download only new videos that weren't downloaded before**.
 This feature only works from the CLI and only if **download** flag is on.
 -   **View and manage previously downloaded posts history in the CLI**